theislab/anndata2ri/README.rst

 Usage from Python
 -----------------

-Either use the converter manually …
+Use the converter as a context manager:

 .. code-block:: python